music-bat/mbat/docs/GETTING_STARTED.md

 Verify that all containers are up and running. `docker ps | grep mbat | wc -l` should return 5.
 After that, you can build the project via `npm run build` and start via `npm run start`.
 This will serve the backend (parse-server) and the frontend (pwa) and starts a watch process to transpile parse cloud code which will be executed via parse server.
 Every change you make to the source code under apps/ will trigger a hot reload, you should immediately see your changes.

+## Any issues during the setup?
+If you have any questions, we're happy to help - get in touch with us via our Discord server.
+An up to date invitation to our Discord Server can be found in the footer/bottom of our [website](https://music-bat.com).